cuttlebelle/website/content/cheatsheet/proptypes.md

 layout: cheats/cheat
 section: Auto-documentation
 description: |
-  We use [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) to tell Cuttlebelle know what each layout needs.
+  We use [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) to let Cuttlebelle know what each layout needs.
 It then can generate component documentation for you all automatically.

   Cuttlebelle reads the comment right above your PropType declaration for sample data for the documentation site.
 cheats:
   - headline: Magic partial
     description: |
-      You can use the magic string `(partial)[2]` to fill your documentation with a partial block.
+      You can use the magic string `(partial)[2]` to fill your documentation with a partial blocks.
 The number inside the `[]` defines how many partial blocks will be rendered for you in the documentation.
     example: |
-      ```
+      ```js
       Page.propTypes = {
         /**
          * _body: (partials)(4)